Modeling the long term dynamics of pre-vaccination pertussis: results

-Finally, we compare the power spectra from simulations of the SIR and SIRSI models.
-Figure \ref{fig3} shows the spectra for different values of $\beta_1 \in [0,0.1]$.
-Similarly to the previous results, the simulation spectra of the SIR and SIRSI models have a high stochastic multiannual peak in addition to the annual peak due to the deterministic limit cycle.
+We finish by presenting the results from simulations of the SIRSI model.
+Figure \ref{fig3} shows the spectra for different values of $\beta_1 \in [0,0.1]$, $\sigma,\eta \in (0,1)$ and $1/\gamma=20$ years.
+Similarly to the SIR model, the simulation spectra of the SIRSI model have a high stochastic multiannual peak in addition to the annual peak due to the deterministic limit cycle.
 The amplitude of the deterministic peaks and therefore the power associated with them increase as $\beta_1$ increases while the stochastic peaks stay almost unchanged.
 The increase, however, is smaller in the SIRSI model than in the SIR model.
 This means that, notwithstanding the similarity of their simulation spectra, the contribution of annual epidemics is less in the former than in the latter, corresponding to a qualitative difference in the times series of the two models.

-For both models, the frequency and the shape of the dominant stochastic peak are largely independent of $\beta_1$, and the peak's frequency lies in the shaded region.
-The dominant period of stochastic fluctuations in the SIR model is 2.73 years.
-In the SIRSI model, for fixed $\gamma$, we considered in the interval $(0,1)$ nine equally spaced values and constructed a grid of 81 points in the $(\eta,\sigma)$ space.
+For three sets of parameter values chosen in Fig. \ref{fig3} the dominant stochastic multiannual peaks lie in the shaded region, moreover their frequencies and shapes are largely independent of $\beta_1$.
+To explore the consequences of varying $\eta$ and $\sigma$ for fixed $\gamma$, we considered in the interval $(0,1)$ nine equally spaced values and constructed a grid of 81 points in the $(\eta,\sigma)$ space.
 As the position and the shape of the stochastic peak in this model is independent of $\beta_1$ we can calculate the stochastic peak's frequency from the unforced model (see Supplementary Material for more details).
-For example, for $\gamma=1/20$ $\text{year}^{-1}$ used in Fig. \ref{fig3}, the number of spectra for the SIRSI model with the stochastic peak within the shaded region is 62 (for $1/\gamma \in [10,40]$ years this number varies from 43 to 78).
+For example, for $1/\gamma=20$ years used in Fig. \ref{fig3}, the number of spectra for the SIRSI model with the stochastic peak within the shaded region is 62 (for $1/\gamma \in [10,40]$ years this number varies from 43 to 78).
 We thus conclude that the SIRSI model's spectrum illustrated in Fig. \ref{fig3} is robust with respect to variation of all free parameters, and that it exhibits some degree of variability in the amplitude of the stochastic multiannual peak as parameters are varied within their accepted ranges.
+The robustness of these results with respect also to variations of $R_0$ keeping the average age at first infection fixed at its value for the SIR model is illustrated in the Supplementary Material.